sst/guide/_chapters/organizing-serverless-projects.md

 - **Service**

-  A service is what you might call a Serverless project.
+  A service is what you might call a Serverless Framework project.
 It has a single `serverless.yml` file driving it.

 - **Stack**